Rajpratik71/linux-manPages/gouldtoppm.md

        gouldtoppm [gouldfile]

 DESCRIPTION
        Reads a file produced by the Gould scanner as input.
-Produces a por‐ table pixmap as output.
+Produces a portable pixmap as output.

 SEE ALSO
        ppm(5)